 Bologna is a beautiful historical place that can easily be enjoyed just by walking around.

 Be sure to visit Piazza Maggiore, San Petronio’s cathedral, and stroll down Via Drapperie.

 After Bologna, you should visit Florence.

-I have been to Florence a few times but never spend a full day and night there.
+I have been to Florence a few times but never spent a full day and night there.
 Something that I highly recommend and will do again for sure.

 Florence is another extremely charming city that has a lot to offer.
 Make sure to see the impressive Duomo; Santa Maria del Fiore.

-Another great way to spend your time well in Florence is by visiting the markets in Florence.
+Another great way to spend your time in Florence is by visiting the markets in Florence.
 The Mercato Centrale is a great place to spend a few hours and get soaked in the Italian atmosphere.
-Note that this market gets very busy and it’s always a good idea to use an anti-theft travel bag when walking around places like this.

 Furthermore, you need to visit Ponte Vecchio – an old bridge full of jewelry stores that crosses the canal.